Form 1023 Paperwork, In Millions of Hours, 1986 to 2016

 Miscellaneous Changes: Form 8940

-Form 8940, Request for Miscellaneous Determination, provides a means for an organization that is already exempt from Federal income tax under section 501(c)(3) to ask the IRS to reconsider some aspect of that exempt status, leaving the underlying exemption in place.
+Form 8940, Request for Miscellaneous Determination, (revised in mid-2023 to be a 46 page electronic-only form) provides a means for an organization that is already exempt from Federal income tax under section 501(c)(3) to ask the IRS to reconsider some aspect of that exempt status, leaving the underlying exemption in place.
 (Do not try to "amend" Form 1023.)
 Two common requests are for exemption from the Form 990 filing requirement and requests for reclassification of foundation status.

 Exemption from Form 990 Filing Requirement